sensu/sensu-go-workshop/README.md

    $ echo $SENSU_USERNAME
    sensu
    ```

+   If you see a username output after the `echo $SENSU_USERNAME` command,
+   you're ready to go to the next step!

    > _NOTE: self-guided users should see the username `sensu`.
 Instructor-led
    > workshop users should see the username assigned to them by the instructor.